Exporting to Europe and CE Marking

 View the publication Exporting to Europe and CE Marking.

-The latest draft of the new Medical Devices Regulation has been published and can be found here: here
+The EU Medical Devices Regulation (EU) 2017/745 has been published and can be downloaded here: Medical Devices Regulation

 THE QNET LLC Network-Europe consists of QNET BV, The Netherlands, which provides EC Authorized Representative services for CE marked medical devices, IVDD,PPE and machinery.
 Our Registered design engineers in the United Kingdom write CE marking technical files that comply with the machinery Directive 2006/42/EC, ATEX Directive 94/9/EC, and the Pressure Equipment Directive 97/23/EC.